hzumbado/desert_angiosperms_repository/README.md

 This GitHub archive supports the manuscript:

-Assessing biogeographic patterns of angiosperm richness and future species’ range shifts in desert ecosystems in southern California
+Biogeographic patterns of angiosperm richness and projected range shifts in desert ecosystems of southern California

 Overview